 - Regular inspections – these give you an opportunity to make sure there aren’t any maintenance items that your tenant hasn’t already reported to you.
 It also helps you to ensure that your tenant isn’t creating a fire hazard with the way they keep the property.

-- StoveTop FireStop – this inexpensive fire suppression product can help put out a stove top fire before the cook has time to grab a lid or standard extinguisher.
+- StoveTop FireStop – this inexpensive fire suppression product can help put out a stovetop fire before the cook has time to grab a lid or standard extinguisher.
 Should a fire occur, StoveTop FireStop is positioned right above the burners and ready to deploy fire suppression powder right onto the flames automatically.
-There is also a loud “pop” when the container opens which can alert the distracted cook to return to the kitchen and turn off the stove.
+There is also a loud “pop” when the container opens, alerting the distracted cook to return to the kitchen and turn off the stove.

 - Share this cooking safety checklist with your tenants: 10 Quick Cooking Tips for a Safe Thanksgiving

 Related Reading: Cooking Fires: The Most-Preventable Household Killer

 Many fires we see in occupied properties are related to tenants using space heaters or other alternative heating methods to stay warm in their homes.
 To reduce this temptation: